JoshuaKGoldberg/create-typescript-app/README.md

 2. [**Options**](./docs/Options.md): granular options to customize how the template is run.
 3. [**FAQs**](./docs/FAQs.md): frequently asked questions

+> [!NOTE]
-> Note that this template is early stage, opinionated, and not endorsed by the TypeScript team.
+> This template is early stage, opinionated, and not endorsed by the TypeScript team.
 > It can be configured to set up a _lot_ of tooling out of the box.
 > If you don't want to use any particular tool, you can always remove it manually.